Conformal metrics with constant curvature one and finite conical singularities on compact Riemann surfaces: The Schwarzian of a developing map

-\nd {\bf Proof of Lemma \ref{lem:char}}\quad Recall the well known fact that every maximal compact group of $\PGL$ is conjugate to the subgroup $\SU$.
+\nd \pf \quad Recall the well known fact that every maximal compact group of $\PGL$ is conjugate to the subgroup $\SU$.
 There exists a fractional linear transformation ${\frak L}$ such that the monodromy of ${\frak L}\circ f$ belongs to $\SU$.
 Hence, we may assume that it is the case for $f$ without loss of generality.

 We firstly show the first statement of Lemma 1.2 that {\it there exists a neighborhood $U_j$ of $p_j$ with complex coordinate $z$ and some $L_j\in\PGL$ such that $g_j=L_j\circ f$ has form $z^{\alpha_j}$}.
 Since $f$ has a regular singularity of weight $c_j<1/2$, we could choose a neighborhood $U_j$ of $p_j$ and a complex coordinate $x$ on $U_j$ such that $x(p_j)=0$ and where $\phi_j(x)$ is holomorphic in $U_j$.
 By \cite[p.39, Proposition]{Yo87}, in the neighborhood $U_j$, there are two linearly independent solutions $u_0$ and $u_1$ of the equation